Stephen Minett: Lead photographer.

 My partner Aimie for her continued support and the time spent living in what can only be described as a large extension of my office.

-And to the Bride and Groom from my first paid wedding photography assignment more than 20 years ago and for the wonderful thank you from the you both still on my desk ..
+And to the Bride and Groom from my first paid wedding photography assignment more than 20 years ago and for the wonderful thank you from them both in a little card that is still on my desk ..